Gaming decoration maker Razer has recently showed it dominance by acquiring

 Currently, popular investment bank Mesa Global

-that the deal is done, with the bank acting as an advisor to
+has confirmed that the deal is done, with the bank acting as an advisor to

 Ouya during the sale period